-Fabio and Giulia, of the blog “Bambini con la Valigia”, packed their bags before Christmas and together with their children made a journey into snowy SalzburgerLand.
-The region is known especially for its beautiful scenery and picturesque towns in summer.
+Fabio and Giulia, of the “Bambini con la Valigia” blog, packed their bags before Christmas and together with their children made a journey into snowy SalzburgerLand.
+The region is especially known for its beautiful scenery and picturesque towns in summer.
 In winter, the whole area gets in the Advent mood.
 Fabio, Giulia, Simone and Siria, also got into a contemplative mood in the winter world of the Salzkammergut.

 It’s a place like in a fairy tale, because it combines tradition and modernity.
 I think it’s very romantic, but at the same time, there are countless family opportunities to see and do something. – Giulia